From creepy crawlies to the Commons: What’s next for Matt Hancock?

 Mr Hancock has also landed himself in hot water with Parliament’s anti-corruption watchdog, as he was found to have broken Government rules by not consulting the body before appearing on the reality show.

-Lord Pickles, the Tory chair of the Advisory Committee on Business Appointments (Acoba) – which advises on post-ministerial jobs, has alerted Cabinet Officer minister Oliver Dowden to the breach.
+Lord Pickles, the Tory chairman of the Advisory Committee on Business Appointments (Acoba) which advises on post-ministerial jobs, has alerted Cabinet Officer minister Oliver Dowden to the breach.

 He has said it is up to Mr Dowden to decide on any potential punishment.